+Because of the effects of anesthesia, you may not remember the procedure.
 As with medicine, there can be side effects from ECT.

 After you wake up, you may have some confusion, nausea, a headache, or jaw pain.
 These effects may last a few hours.
 You may also notice some short-term memory loss.
 This should slowly get better within several weeks.

 Ask your doctor when you can drive after having an ECT treatment.